MetaMask/metamask-improvement-proposals/MIPs/mip-x-request.md

 [List any potential drawbacks, limitations, or risks associated with the proposal]

 ## Implementation
-MetaMask's JSON-RPC request-handling code needs to be updated to support this new `wallet_request` method.
+MetaMask's JSON-RPC request-handling code needs to be updated to support `wallet_invokeMethod`.
 Appropriate UI updates are also needed to ensure that users are sufficiently informed and aware of what they are interacting with or being asked to confirm.

 A new suite of tests will be added to comprehensively cover key test cases.
-Technical documentation and developer tools will have to be updated to include the Multichain API.
+Technical documentation and developer tools will have to be updated to include the Multinetwork API.

 API Maintainers will be implementing the Multichain API in coordination with other MetaMask teams.